dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 these libraries are required:

 apt-get update
 apt-get install libasound2-dev libfftw3-dev libgd3 libgd-dev apache2 sndfile-tools libsndfile1-dev php librtlsdr-dev

+above libraries are installed if you execute ./prepare_ubuntu

+(php ... sometimes this must be replaced with php5 or php7 depending on your linux distribution)

-additionally the SDRplay driver from the SDRplay Webpage must be installed.
+additionally the SDRplay driver from the SDRplay Webpage must be installed if you want to run the SDRplay receiver.

 Make the software:
 ==================